PrimeTimeTran/next-blog/data/blog/overthewire-bandit.md

 cat data.txt | base64 -d
 ```

+## 11 - How to translate file output using TR command

-## Bandit11 - PW in data.txt, where all lowercase (a-z) and uppercase (A-Z) letters have been rotated by 13 positions
+The password for the next level is stored in the file data.txt, where all lowercase
+(a-z) and uppercase (A-Z) letters have been rotated by 13 positions

 ```sh
 ssh bandit11@bandit.labs.overthewire.org -p 2220